CESSProject/cess-miner/README.md

 ## 🟢 Start mining
 The bucket program has two running modes: foreground and background.

 > :warning: If you are not running the bucket program with root privileges, make sure that the user you are currently logged in to has all permissions for the workspace directory you have configured.
-If you are logged in as `user`, the configured directory is `/cess`, and your staking account is `cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y`, execute the following command to grant permissions:
+If you are logged in as `user`, the configured directory is `/cess`, and your signature account is `cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y`, execute the following command to grant permissions:
 ```
 chown -R  user:user /cess/cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y/
 ```